RipaEx/ripa-explorer/CONTRIBUTING.md

 # BOUNTY Program
-ARK has a bounty program for all accepted PR (Pull Requests) for this repository
+Ripa Exchange has a bounty program for all accepted PR (Pull Requests) for this repository

-More information can be found at https://blog.ark.io/ark-github-development-bounty-113806ae9ffe
+More information can be found at https://medium.com/ripaex/ripa-github-development-bounty-program-51b4e20a8235

-Before pushing PR, please [jump in our slack #development](https://ark.io/slack) channel in order to discuss your contributions or to connect with other ARKvelopers.
+Before pushing PR, please [jump in our slack #development](https://join.slack.com/t/ripaex/shared_invite/enQtMzM4NzUwNjU4OTQ0LTY3MDJmMTdhYTNlZjJlNGUxNzM1YjUwYjgyYjZlMDJmOTg3NTIzNThmNTYyMGQ3ODBkOTRmYzk3Y2Y4MzBkOTY) channel in order to discuss your contributions or to connect with other developers.

 # Guidelines
  - pickup any of the existing issues or if you find an issue make a PR,